These guidelines apply to materials from books, printed journals, online journals, newspaper articles and documents downloaded from websites.

 The link can be recorded in the eReadings record and will be listed with other readings for students to access.
 The Library will create a link to the article using the FindIt@Flinders Citation Linker tool, which provides students with links to all the available databases which provide a full text version of the reading.
 Citation Linker creates stable web URLs and takes the student through the University’s subscription system so that students are not required to enter subscription names and passwords.
 They will however be required to authenticate using their FAN and password.

 DO: Refer to articles in online journals and request that the Library creates links

 To put a link to an article from an online journal in eReadings:

-Provide your Liaison Librarian with the reference details of the article, your name and the topic code(s).
-The Library will create a link to a stable web address using LinkIt@Flinders and this link will be available in the eReadings list for your topic.
+Provide your Liaison Librarian with a complete citation of the article, your name and the topic code(s).
+The Library will create a link to a stable web address using Citation Linker and this link will be available in the eReadings list for your topic.